SIGPLAN/SIGPLAN.github.io/Awards/Software.md

 includes a prize of $2,500.
 The award is presented at SIGPLAN's [PLDI conference](/Conferences/PLDI) the following June.

+All questions about the Programming Languages Software Award should be directed to software_award@sigplan.org.

 **Nominations**

 - [Details of the nomination and award process (pdf).](/sites/default/files/award-nominations.pdf)